 When we do wonderful things with our smartphones (including talking to people sometimes) we forget that not so long ago we needed somebody to ‘plug us in’ for conversations.
 Technology is leaping ahead in incredible ways to make our lives more convenient.

 Transcreation is a blend of editing and creative writing.
 Progressive translation agencies like Lichi in Israel have already embraced such skills to deliver a high quality of translation in every field – technical, medical, social, marketing and more.
 This is what we mean by professional translators being able to adapt.
-Errors and misinterpretations are an expected part of the machine-translation experience and must be processed out.
+Errors and misinterpretations are an expected part of AI machine-translation and must be processed out.

 There’s also that funny anecdote: